nakedible/datealgo-rs/README.md

 Low-level date algorithms for libraries

-> **Warning**
-> This is a very preliminary release as I test the releasing
-> process.
-A proper release will follow soon.

 This library aims to provide the **highest performance algorithms** for date manipulation in an unopinionated way.
 It is meant to be used by the various date and time libraries which can then provide ergonomic and opinionated